RaaCT0R/SC-FlaskQt/README.md

 # Fibonacci Client-Server

 A simple client-server application using Flask (python) as server and Qt as client.
+Also it calculate the elements using dynamic programming.

 **Client**
 - Implemented with Qt (*C++*)